 Mechanism of action

-EVOTAZ is a fixed-dose combination of the antiviral drug atazanavir boosted by the pharmacokinetic enhancer cobicistat.
+EVOTAZ is a fixed-dose combination of the antiviral medication atazanavir boosted by the pharmacokinetic enhancer cobicistat.

 Atazanavir

 Atazanavir is an azapeptide HIV-1 protease inhibitor (PI).
 The compound selectively inhibits the virus-specific processing of viral Gag-Pol proteins in HIV-1 infected cells, thus preventing formation of mature virions and infection of other cells.